mrahhal/my-keyboard-layout/README.md

 Source: [keymaps/main](keymaps/main)

 This is my main layout.
-I designed this layout for programming, for writing in the several languages I interact with to varying degrees (EN/JP/AR/DE), and also supports gaming.
+I designed it for programming and writing in the several languages I interact with to varying degrees (EN/JP/AR/DE), and it also supports gaming.

+The base layer is a standard QWERTY English layer.
+I wanted it to be as close as possible to a standard keyboard if I can help it, which is why this doesn't use home row mods or anything fancy.
+This works better for me.

 ![Main Base Layer](images/main_base_layer.png)

+Other layers include lang layers (Japanese, Arabic, German) which are toggled through a combo (TO), and are exited by holding ESC to go back to base layer.
+A few layers are also momentary layers (MO) and are for everything else (symbols, numbers, nav, mouse, board, etc).

 ## Setup